allan-tulane/sp24-assignment-03-azimmerman409/answers.md

 2c.
 The work is O(nk), where n is the amount and k is the number of denominations.
-The span will be O(n), as we can computer each subproblem independently
+The span will be O(n), as we can compute each subproblem independently